were a series of animated short subjects produced by Fleischer Studios

 - Hell Hotel: In "Cobweb Hotel".

-- Mama Bear: Spunky the burro; Do not hurt Hunky, or this ass will kick your ass.
+- Mama Bear: Hunky the burro; Do not hurt Spunky, or this ass will kick your ass.

 - Mood Whiplash: "Christmas Comes But Once a Year" all over the place.